A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Assessment of Existing Event Prediction Methods

 \janik{We can distinguish two approaches to data integration.
-The \emph{implicit} approach to data integration combines the data integration with the learning of a prediction model in the event prediction method such that the data integration is tightly coupled with the event prediction method, e.g., the data integration of the $p$ devices is implicitly learned by the neural network in \cite{aggarwal_two_2018}.
-The \emph{explicit} approach to data integration separates data integration from the event prediction method such that both of them become interchangeable.
-To that end, the explicit approach implements necessary functionality for data integration (cf. input component in \autoref{ssec:arch}) before the event prediction method is applied to the data.} \cite{ramakrishnan_beating_2014} not only illustrates the \emph{online conceptualization}, but also the explicit approach to data integration.
+The \emph{implicit} approach to data integration combines the data integration with the learning of a prediction model in the EP method such that the data integration is tightly coupled with the EP method.} \janikrr{For example}, the data integration of the $p$ devices is implicitly learned by the neural network in \cite{aggarwal_two_2018}.
+The \emph{explicit} approach to data integration separates data integration from the EP method such that both of them become interchangeable.
+To that end, the explicit approach implements necessary functionality for data integration (cf. input component in \autoref{ssec:arch}) before the EP method is applied to the data. \cite{ramakrishnan_beating_2014} not only illustrates the \emph{online conceptualization}, but also the explicit approach to data integration.
 Many different sources such as NASA satellite meteorological data, Bloomberg financial news and Twitter's public API are used.
 Each source is ingested by a specialized routine to convert the data input to JSON and add identifiers.
-Before the event prediction method is applied, the JSON input is enriched through, e.g. geocoding, data normalization and entity extraction.
-Consequently, the event prediction method does not need to learn how it can integrate the data.
+Before the EP method is applied, the JSON input is enriched through, e.g. geocoding, data normalization and entity extraction.
+Consequently, the EP method does not need to learn how it can integrate the data.
 In comparison, the implicit approach intertwines the input component of a PCM system (cf. \autoref{ssec:arch}) with the prediction component, whereas the explicit approach keeps them separated.
 The former has the advantage, that it does not need to design data integration functionalities, but may experience worse performance for heterogeneous data sources and consuming more resources for training.
 The latter has the advantage, that it has direct control and knowledge on the specific data integration routines, but comes at the cost of more design and maintenance effort.

 \textbf{Matching.} \cite{hu_time-series_2021} predict a future event in a time-series sequence, e.g. a future anomalous watt-hour meter clock event of the State Grid of China in weekly sensor readings.
 To that end, a future event $y_{t + 1} \in \mathbb{Z}$ is predicted based on historic events $y_t$ and $T$ segments $\mathbf{X}_t \in \mathbb{R}^{\tau \times d}$ of the time-series sequence $\mathbf{X} \in \mathbb{R}^{N \times d}$ with length $\tau$: